toot-toot-modules/toot-toot-modules/README.md

 Outputs:
 - Square,+- 5V

+## Rpeggi8r
+Author: Cadence Michael

+Generates various arpeggiation patterns.
+Use dials to control the speed, pattern, and pitch for the tones being arpeggiated between.

+Outputs:
+- Six-tone arpeggiation pattern, +-5V

 # Getting Started

 1. Build VCVRack from source, following the guide from here: https://vcvrack.com/manual/Building.html#building-rack or download the [Rack-SDK](https://github.com/VCVRack/Rack/issues/258#issuecomment-405119759), and a zipped build of [Rack](https://vcvrack.com/).